MangoBee/blog/docs/features/private pages.md

 ## Filter Plugins

-[[making plugins#Filters|Filter plugins]] are plugins that filter out content based off of certain criteria.
-By default, Quartz uses the [[RemoveDrafts]] plugin which filters out any note that has `draft: true` in the frontmatter.
+[](making%20plugins.md#Filters|Filter%20plugins) are plugins that filter out content based off of certain criteria.
+By default, Quartz uses the [RemoveDrafts](RemoveDrafts.md) plugin which filters out any note that has `draft: true` in the frontmatter.

-If you'd like to only publish a select number of notes, you can instead use [[ExplicitPublish]] which will filter out all notes except for any that have `publish: true` in the frontmatter.
+If you'd like to only publish a select number of notes, you can instead use [ExplicitPublish](ExplicitPublish.md) which will filter out all notes except for any that have `publish: true` in the frontmatter.

 > [!warning]
 > Regardless of the filter plugin used, **all non-markdown files will be emitted and available publically in the final build.** This includes files such as images, voice recordings, PDFs, etc. One way to prevent this and still be able to embed local images is to create a folder specifically for public media and add the following two patterns to the ignorePatterns array.